harvard-lts/fits/README.md

 FITS is a Java program and requires Java version 11 or higher.
 To find out your Java version type java -version in a command-line window.

-Some of the tools that FITS uses have additionally requirements.
+Some of the tools that FITS uses have additional requirements.
 If you are not using these tools, then you can safely ignore the requirements.

 - ExifTool